amitganon/Software-Engineering-Project-Kanban/README.md

 A full Kanban project with 3 tiers - presentation, business, Data access.

+Kanban is a project management methodology that allows for organizing and prioritizing projects and their tasks, using boards, lists, and cards.
+With the right Kanban board software, one can focus on priorities, keep the team in the loop about what’s current and what’s coming up, and control a steady flow of work, especially in output-heavy environments like production, agencies, support, and maintenance.
+This is a tool that supports agile development and helps to visualize and manage the workflow

-In the presentation layer I used 'MVVM' Design Pattern
+Skills: In the presentation layer I used 'MVVM' Design Pattern -Practice the N-tier architecture
+-Low-Level Design
+-Working with databases
+-unit testing and mocking

+**Photos: **

 Main menu page, here a user can register and log in